 - People get palliative care while receiving all their other treatments, including treatments to cure the illness.

 - Palliative care teams look at the broader picture and see the person beyond the disease.
-They learn what people and their loved ones value and what matters most to them, and then make sure their health care plan matches those things.
+They talk with people and their loved ones about what they value and what matters most to them, and then make sure their health care plan matches those things.
 This often happens in what are called "goals of care" meetings.